 Solid stone walls tend not to be ‘solid’ at all.
 They usually have a rubble-filled ‘cavity’ between two stone skins.
 The natural dew point will be between that ‘cavity’ and the external surface, where any moisture can either fall out of the wall to the ground or evaporate away.
 External insulation has no great impact on this.
 The dew point will move a little further outwards and any internal moisture penetrating the wall can still be dealt with within the wall.

 However, stone walls tend to be breathing walls and maintaining this breathability ensures that the wall continues to operate as designed.
-In this case, using a breathable insulation – wood fibre, cork or the like – with a lime external render makes good sense.
+In this case, using a breathable insulation – natural insulation like wood fibre, cork or the like works well – with a lime external render makes good sense.

 One ideal solution would be a 90mm layer of wood fibre board – Diffutherm, Pavatex or similar – mechanically fixed to the wall.
 These materials are ready to accept render.
 A 20mm thickness of hemp-lime render would be applied in two 10mm coats.
 The hemp-lime can be coloured to suit or painted with a lime wash.